bnb-chain/bnb-chain.github.io/docs/Integrate.md

 ### REST API
 [Accelerated nodes](https://docs.binance.org/faq.html#what-is-the-accelerated-node) provide advanced API services for the public.<br/>
-List of all the Rest API information available on accelerated node can be found: [here](api-reference/dex-api/paths.md)
+The list of all the Rest API information available on accelerated node can be found: [here](api-reference/dex-api/paths.md)

 ### Node RPC
-There are multiple data seed node in the network which allow users to  perform low-level operations like executing ABCI queries, broadcasting a transaction or viewing network/consensus state.<br/>
+There are multiple data seed nodes in the network which allow users to  perform low-level operations like executing ABCI queries, broadcasting a transaction or viewing network/consensus state.<br/>
 If you run a full node by yourself, you can also use those RPC functions.<br/>
 List of all endpoints Node RPC service provides can be found: [here](api-reference/node-rpc.md)